SELab-2/Dr-Trottoir-4/docs/wiki-pages/database.md

 advantages such as protection against SQL injection out of the box without needing any extra setup or work.
 The database also becomes easier to modify when needed.

+## Overall structure
+For the overall structure of our database, more specifically our EER diagram and logical design, please click [here]().

 ## Models
 Django ORM works with models specified in [models.py](https://github.com/SELab-2/Dr-Trottoir-4/blob/develop/backend/base/models.py) to generate our database.
 Every model corresponds to a table in our database, giving us an easy and fast way to add, edit